pulumi/docs/content/case-studies/mercedes-benz-rdna/_index.md

 ## About MBRDNA

-Embedded in a worldwide network, Mercedes-Benz Research & Development North America continuously strives to remain at the forefront of successful automotive research and development.
-MBRDNA is headquartered in Silicon Valley, California, with key areas of Autonomous Driving, Advanced Interaction Design, Digital User Experience, Machine Learning, Customer Research, and Open Innovation.
-In Redford, Michigan, the focus is on Powertrain and eDrive technology as well as in Long Beach, where the teams test durability of the latest driver assistant and telematic systems.
-The Digital Hub in Seattle focuses on developing a cloud architecture and building out the cloud platform for the next generation of connected car services.
-The Testing and Regulatory Affairs Division in Ann Arbor and the Advanced Vehicle Design in Carlsbad complete the competence center.
+Embedded in a worldwide network, Mercedes-Benz Research & Development North America (MBRDNA) continuously strives to remain at the forefront of automotive innovation.
+MBRDNA is headquartered in Sunnyvale, California, with key focus areas of Autonomous Driving, Advanced Interaction Design, Digital User Experience, Machine Learning, Customer Research, and Open Innovation.
+Their Redford, Michigan location is focused on Powertrain and eDrive technology while the Long Beach, California location is where MBRDNA teams test the durability of the latest driver assistant and telematic systems.
+The Digital Hub in Seattle, Washington focuses on developing cloud architectures and platforms for the next generation of connected car services.
+MBRDNA also has a Testing and Regulatory Affairs Division in Ann Arbor and an Advanced Vehicle Design center in Carlsbad.

 ## Innovating in the Era of the Connected Car

 Scaling operations to this level requires ongoing creativity and agility, with every product and process subject to modification at any time, and efficiency and ongoing excellence top of mind for everyone in the organization.
-So it was in November of 2017 when the company announced the launch of a new Digital Hub in Seattle with a focus on harnessing cloud computing to expand and enhance connected car functionality.
+To amplify these distributed efforts, In November 2017 the company announced a new Digital Hub in Seattle to focus on harnessing cloud computing to expand and enhance connected car functionality.

 "Our core focus is cloud architecture and building out the cloud platform for the next